brettz9/atyourcommand/README.md

 the dialog) such as obtaining the current URL, title, content as HTML or text, etc.

+# Installation

+One can directly install the bundled XPI file or install with npm:

+`npm install atyourcommand`

 # Immediate to-dos

 1. Behavior additions